DerGuru/The-Resonant/Chapters/P2-10 - Quiet Build.md

 “It is, somewhere,” Lina said, adjusting her hair so it *almost* hid the hook without dampening it.
 “But we’re not that somewhere.”

-Jason’s reflection did what it always did—failed to argue back—and that was fine.
+Jason’s reflection did what it always did - failed to argue back - and that was fine.
 He tilted his head.
 The clip read as a nothing.
 A choice kept private.
 A promise you didn’t have to sell.

 “Exit image,” Milo said grandly.
 “Clips that aren’t there.”